MYSTRANsolver/MYSTRAN/BUILD.md

 First, download and install MSYS2 from the [official site](https://www.msys2.org/).

-Fire up the MSYS2 terminal and run the following commands:
+Open the MSYS2 terminal and run the following commands:

   1. **`pacman -Syu`**
 This updates repository information and installed packages.